 Films — Animated

-- Pokémon: The First Movie, the first one of a series of over 15 movies and still counting, this trope was used in the North American title, the Japanese title doesn't have it, a safe decision since the sequel was ready when the movie came to America.
+- Pokémon: The First Movie, the first one of a series of over 15 movies and still counting.
+Notably, it did not have the "First" in its title in Japan; the decision to include it in the North American release was a safe one, though, since the sequel had been released in Japan months before the first movie came to America, and the third movie was already in development.

 - Doug's 1st Movie, which is also Doug's last movie.